judehunter/millie-pmi-api/README.md

 COOKIE=ABCDEABCDEABCDEABCDEABCDEABCDEABCDEABCDEABCDEABCDEABCDEABCDE-123456789012345678901234567890
 ```

 Run the app in development mode.
-This will migrate the database and start the API:
+This will migrate the database and start the API on port `4000`:

 ```bash
 yarn dev